 The key financial assumptions required for determining liabilities are the discount rate, linked to corporate bond yields, and the rate of future inflation.
-The bond yield at 31 March 2024 is higher than that at 31 March 2023.
-As a result, the discount rate used is 0.1% higher resulting in a lower value being placed on the defined benefit obligation.
-Inflation is expected to increase (CPI 0.05% higher than last year) which will impact on the assumptions for pension and salary increases and increase the value of liabilities.
-Overall, there has been a less than 1% increase in the liability at the end of the year.
+The bond yield at 31 March 2025 is significantly higher than that at 31 March 2024.
+As a result, the discount rate used is 0.95% higher resulting in a lower value being placed on the defined benefit obligation.
+Inflation projections remain the same as last year.
+Overall, there has been a £45.8m or 11% decrease in the liability at the end of the year.
 The financial impact of changes in assumptions is covered in more detail in Note 4.
-The large change in service cost can mainly be attributed to the significant change in assumptions between 31 March 2022 and 31 March 2023.